dadi/api/README.md

 *./config.json*

-You can red more about this [here](https://github.com/dadiplus/serama/blob/master/docs/configApi.md).
+You can read more about this [here](https://github.com/dadiplus/serama/blob/master/docs/configApi.md).

 #### 5.